mesche/ODataV4-JavaEE-Example-Apache-Olingo/README.md

 The difference becomes relevant only in case if the user doesn’t send all the properties in the request body.

-Internally the `DataEntityProcessor` implementation of the OData service will be invoked.
+Internally the `DataEntityProcessor#updateEntity` implementation of the OData service will be invoked.

 Request: